|Instructor||Keith Conrad (If this is not your instructor, this is not a page for your section of Math 1132.)|

 Clickers: During most lectures there will be some questions that you answer using clickers.
 Information about registering your clicker is on the common course page.

 Quizzes: Each week, except during midterm weeks, there will be a quiz at the start of the second discussion section.

 Exams: There are three midterms, all in discussion section, on Feb.
 7, March 7, and April 11.
+[Edit: the second midterm is changed to March 21st.]
 If you need exam accommodations based on a documented disability, you need to speak with both the Center for Student Disabilities and the course instructor within the first two weeks of the semester.

 Course grade: On the common course page is a breakdown of how much different parts of the course contribute to the course grade (including clickers, quizzes, and exams).